Associate Professor of Biology, Lindsay Field Researcher

 I have various research interests, including the biology of addiction, honey bee behavioral genetics, the evolution of social behavior, and insect biology (entomology).
 Many of these research avenues can be integrated in a discussion of “stress:”

 Stress is a phenomenon that we have all experienced, although that stress should usually be characterized as psychological stress.
 However, even psychological stress can result in detrimental physiological stress (headaches, nausea, etc.).
 All living organisms undergo physiological stress due to the pressures of numerous internal and external stressors.
-These stressors can include the chronic effects of aerobic metabolism (reactive oxygen species) that lead to aging, in addition to the negative impacts of many drugs and chemicals that organisms are exposed to.
+These stressors can include the chronic effects of aerobic metabolism (reactive oxygen species) that lead to aging, in addition to the negative impacts of many drugs and chemicals that organisms are exposed to (See Margotta et al, 2013 – for genomics of honey bee aging).
 Many humans, in fact, either inhale, imbibe, or absorb a myriad of harmful substances in daily life.
 These substances include nicotine, caffeine, UV rays, and alcohol among many others.

 It is therefore imperative that we have a basic understanding of how these substances affect the physiological and genomic functioning of biological systems.
 Model organisms have been invaluable in deciphering many of these biological secrets.
 One model, the honey bee (Apis mellifera), has been an important model for determining how ethanol (the basic form of alcohol) influences neurophysiological systems (Ammons and Hunt, 2008).
 Through the design of an “inebriometer” and QTL (quantitative trait loci) genetic mapping, many genes influencing ethanol sensitivity in honey bees have been identified (Ammons and Hunt, 2008).
 The honey bee is an excellent biomedical model because this species is easy to culture and able to produce thousands of clonal individuals.
 It is also, however, a relevant ecological model that cannot be bred in the laboratory – retaining its unique genetic and behavioral identity.
 Researching the physiology and genomics of ethanol sensitivity is a necessary step to understanding how ethanol affects the body, which could lead to pharmaceutical approaches to treating alcohol addiction and the effects of overconsumption of alcohol (hangovers).